General Motors Technical Center

-The General Motors Technical Center (also the Warren Technical Center; sometimes shortened as the Tech Center) is the primary design and engineering center for General Motors (GM), located in Warren, Michigan, United States.
-It was designed by Eero Saarinen and Argonaut Realty, with a landscape designed by Thomas Church, it opened in stages in the 1950s through 1970s.
+The General Motors Technical Center (also the Warren Technical Center; sometimes shortened as the Tech Center) in Warren, Michigan, United States, is the primary design and engineering center for General Motors (GM).
+The facility opened in stages from the 1950s to the 1970s.
+It was designed by Eero Saarinen and Argonaut Realty, with the landscaping designed by Thomas Church.
 A railroad track runs north–south through the Tech Center, dividing it into west and east campuses, each with its own central rectangular lake.

 GM chairman Alfred P. Sloan and research director Charles F. Kettering devised the Tech Center to separate the company's research and development activities from its other divisions.
 At the urging of GM executive Harley Earl, Sloan hired Eliel Saarinen and Robert Swanson in 1944 to draw up the initial plans.
 Material shortages postponed the beginning of construction to 1949; the initial part of the complex, overseen by Eero Saarinen, was dedicated on May 16, 1956, and included seven clusters of buildings.
 Additional structures and expansions were constructed over the next two decades.
 A major renovation in the late 1990s and early 2000s added the Vehicle Engineering Center (VEC).
 As part of a further renovation in the early 21st century, further buildings were constructed, including the Wallace Innovation Center and Design West in the 2020s.

 The complex is composed mostly of low-rise buildings in the mid-century modern style.
 The older west campus originally included buildings housing five divisions, while the buildings in the later east campus did not share as many architectural features.
 The landscape design consists of trees, lawns, water features, and roads placed around the complex.
 The original buildings share design features, such as facades of glass, enameled steel, and colorful glazed brick.
 The interiors are arranged on modular grids, with varying materials and color palettes, and there are numerous artworks spread across the grounds.
 The Technical Center received praise from both contemporary and retrospective observers and, as Saarinen's first solo design, influenced his later work.
 The complex has received the American Institute of Architects' Twenty-five Year Award, is listed on the National Register of Historic Places, and is designated a Michigan State Historic Site and a National Historic Landmark.